Subscribe to our interest lists to receive legal alerts, articles, event invitations and offers.

 To learn how to add domains to your safe senders list, visit our guide How to whitelist an email address or domain.

-Who, what, where with special counsel Melinda Ranson.
+Who, what, where with special counsel Rebecca Edwards.
 Hear how long she’s been at Cooper Grace Ward Lawyers, what she would be doing if she wasn’t working in law and what she loves about her job.

-In this episode of ‘Coffee with CGW’, special counsel Kathy Prince from our property team joins private client partner Scott Hay-Bartlem for a lively chat over coffee.
-In this candid conversation, we delve into Kathy’s background, explore her life outside CGW, and discuss what gets her excited about her work.
+In this episode of ‘Coffee with CGW’, special counsel Damien Jarrett from our insurance team joins private client partner Scott Hay-Bartlem for a lively chat over coffee.
+In this candid conversation, we delve into Damien’s background, explore his life outside CGW and discuss what gets him excited about his work.